stan-alam/stan-test-api/README.md

 I will follow some of Fonzi's(mentor) objectives

 - Apply Architecture Principles to the test Automation Framework
-- Implement a UI Automation Framework
+- Implement a UI Automation Framework *view
-- Implement an API Automation Framework
+- Implement an API Automation Framework *using cats as a service, and stanHapiRouter
 - Implement Feature Flagging to Tests to match the release cadence for the product platform.
 (This will be in documentation form)
 - Analyze test failures and determine root causes ( will fake performance bottlenecks and page failures)
 - Integrate the tests into a CI/CD pipeline in GitHub